karpov-kir/project-orchestration/README.md

 - Get the running services using `docker service ls`
 - Check for startup errors using `docker service ps --no-trunc <service_name>`
 - Check the logs of the service using `docker service logs <service_name>`
+- Expose a port to the server's localhost only `docker run --rm --name socat -p 127.0.0.1:5432:5432 --network traefik_network --rm -it alpine/socat tcp-listen:5432,reuseaddr,fork tcp:word-to-pdf_db:5432` in order to connect to it over SSH tunneling